-1. View the sharing panel of the folder that you want to share as a Drop Folder, and under "Public Links" select "Create public link".

-2. As with other shares, provide the name in the "Link Name" field.

-3. Check "Allow editing", un-check "Show file listing", and then un-check "Allow editing".

-4. Finally, click "Save" to complete creation of the share.
+- 1. View the sharing panel of the folder that you want to share as a Drop Folder, select menu:Public Links[Create public link]. - 2.
+As with other shares, provide the name in the "Link Name" field. - 3.
+Check btn:[Allow editing], un-check btn:[Show file listing], and then un-check btn:[Allow editing]. - 4.
+Finally, click btn:[Save] to complete creation of the share.